 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 Spectroscopy studies the interaction between matter and electromagnetic radiation.
-This includes the absorption and emission of light by matter as it relates to the wavelengths of light themselves.
-Recently, the study of spectroscopy has grown to include the interaction between particles like electrons, protons, and ions and their interactions with other particles via their collision energy.
+This includes the absorption and emission of light by matter as it relates to wavelengths of light.
+The study of spectroscopy has grown to include the interaction between particles like electrons, protons, and ions and their interactions with other particles via their collision energy.

-The scientific fields of physics, chemistry, and astronomy have all been fundamentally expanded and accelerated by the explorative value of spectroscopy.
+Numerous fields in the life sciences, including physics, chemistry, and astronomy, have all been fundamentally expanded and accelerated by the explorative value of spectroscopy.
 This is because structures of matter can now be studied at atomic, molecular, and macro scales, as well as across astronomical distances.
-Additionally, biomedical spectrometry is widely used in tissue analysis and medical imaging by determining the structure and functional grouping within organic compounds.

-When a single frequency of light or monochromatic radiation strikes a material it interacts with it in some way.
+Raman spectrometers employ Raman spectroscopy to measure vibrational modes in molecules using a light scattering effect known as Raman scattering.
+When a single frequency of light or monochromatic radiation strikes a material, it interacts with it in some way.
 For example, the light may be reflected, absorbed, or scattered.
-The study of how this electromagnetic radiation interacts with matter is called spectroscopy.

 In chemistry, spectrophotometry is the quantitative measurement of the reflection or transmission properties of a material as a function of wavelength.
 It is more specific than the general term electromagnetic spectroscopy in that it deals with visible light, near-ultraviolet, and near-infrared, but does not cover time-resolved spectroscopic techniques.